gulistansenates/flutter-pizza-app/README.md

 # 🍕 Pizza App

-A Flutter-based pizza ordering application.
+A Flutter-based pizza ordering application

 ## Description

 Pizza App is a Flutter project that provides a simple and efficient way to browse, customize, and order pizzas.
-It uses Firebase Firestore as backend for real-time data management and features state management using BLoC architecture.
+It uses Firebase Firestore as backend for real-time data management and features state management using BLoC architecture

 ## Features
 - Browse a variety of pizzas with appealing UI